ome/ome-zarr-py/docs/source/intro.rst

 ome-zarr-py
 ===========

-Experimental support for multi-resolution images stored in Zarr filesets, according to the `OME zarr spec`_.
+Tools for reading and writing multi-resolution images stored in Zarr filesets, according to the `OME NGFF spec`_.

 Features
 --------

-- Use as a image reader plugin for `napari`_.
-See `napari-ome-zarr`_.
-- Simple :doc:`cli` to read and download conforming OME-NGFF filesets.
+- :doc:`cli` for reading and downloading OME-NGFF filesets.
 - :doc:`python` for reading and writing OME-NGFF filesets.
+- `ome-zarr-py`` is used by the `napari-ome-zarr`_ plugin for viewing OME-NGFF filesets in `napari`.

 Installation